JHarrison89/rails-api-session-auth-template/README.md

 ### Namespacing the API routes <br>
 I decided not to namespace the API routes because all routes are APIs, so we dont need to diferenciate, and this template has no need version the APIs at this stage.

+## Route formatting
-All routes are wrapped with `format: :json`
+routes are wrapped with `format: :json` <br>
-This means the controller can only respond with JSON.
+This means the router expects all incoming requiests to be for JSON resources and we dont need to spesify the format type in our URL requests. <br>
+I.E we use `http://[::1]:3000/events` not `http://[::1]:3000/events.json`

+Note: If we wanted to use other formats like XML, we would need to move this logic to the ActionController and creating a before action to check the format of incoming requests

 **needs more research